 - 1. To check out an instrument, you must fill out and submit the Musical Instrument Checkout Form located on the School of Music website under "Current Students."
-An approval email from your instructor or ensemble director is also required to be sent to chapel_music@redlands.edu. - 2.
-You will be notified, via email, by the Stage and Equipment Coordinator (SEC) Michael Raco-Rands (michael_raco-rands@redlands.edu), when the instrument is ready for pickup at the music office.
+An approval email from your instructor or ensemble director is also required to be sent to chapel\music@redlands.edu. - 2.
+You will be notified, via email, by the Stage and Equipment Coordinator (SEC) (music@redlands.edu), when the instrument is ready for pickup at the music office.
 When picking up the instrument, you will sign a printed copy of the Instrument Checkout Form and receive a copy for your records.